codingcatgirl/choo/docs/choo/models.rst

     Information about a ticket.

-    .. attribute:: authority⁰
+    .. attribute:: authority

         The name of the authority selling this ticket.

-    .. attribute:: level⁰
+    .. attribute:: level

         The level of this ticket, e.g. A or something similar, depending on the network

     .. attribute:: price

-        The price of this ticket as float.
+        **Not None.** The price of this ticket as float.

-    .. attribute:: price_child⁰
+    .. attribute:: price_child

         The children’s price for this ticket if this ticket is not a ticket for children only but has a different price for children.